Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces

 inducing by precomposition a functor $f_* := b^* \colon \PSh(\SmRig_S) \to \PSh(\SmRig_T)$ which restricts to a functor

 This functor preserves limits and is accessible\footnote{On presheaves, this is clear.
-Then the left adjoint of $f_{*}$ on $\RigH$ is given by $\L_{\Arig}\L_{\Nis}f^{*}$.
-By abuse of notation, we will again denote this left adjoint with $f^{*}$.}, hence admits a left-adjoint functor
+Then the left-adjoint of $f_{*}$ on $\RigH$ is given by $\L_{\Arig}^{\#}\L_{\Nis}f^{*}$.
+By abuse of notation, we will again denote this left-adjoint with $f^{*}$.}, hence admits a left-adjoint functor

-The functor $f^*$ is a left Kan extension and for $F\in\RigH(T)$ and $X\in\SmRig_{S}$ \cite[Prop.
-4.3.3.7]{HTT}, one has an equivalence
+The functor $f^*$ is a left Kan extension and, for $F\in\RigH(T)$ and $X\in\SmRig_{S}$, one has an equivalence \cite[Prop.
+4.3.3.7]{HTT}